codeplaysoftware/portBLAS/doc/Gemm.md

 - `gemm_local.hpp` - Uses local memory for increased performance on platforms that have it.
 Supports full vectorization.

-- `gemm_local_tensorcore.hpp` - Uses Tensorcore + local memory for increased performance on platforms that have it.
+- `gemm_local_joint_matrix.hpp` - Uses Joint Matrix api + local memory for increased performance on platforms that have it.
 Does not support vectorization.

 - `gemm_no_local_partial_vec.hpp` - Doesn't use local memory.
 Only supports partial vectorization (can only vectorize in some specific cases).